 The purpose of each GRE examination, of course, is to help graduate schools decide if you’ve got the right stuff for their program.

-If you’re looking for help with the exam, check out Peterson’s full-length GRE practice test.
+If you’re looking for help with the exam, check out Peterson’s GRE test preparation products.

 Overview of the GRE test